FireNaruto3/FireNaruto3/README.md

 - 🔭 I’m currently working on AP CHEMISTRY
 - 🌱 I’m currently learning Java and C++
-- 👯 I’m looking to collaborate on any projects har har
+- 👯 I’m looking to collaborate on any hackathons HAR HAR HAR
 - 🤔 I’m looking for help with circuits
 - 💬 Ask me about
-- 📫 How to reach me: ...
+- 📫 How to reach me: you don't
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Im a sigma